IBMTechSales/liberty-containers-deployment-labs/2153-Evaluate-App-TransformationAdvisor/README.md

     in the server.xml file
       - **RUN configure.sh** installs the Open Liberty features into the Docker image.

+1. Modify the "**Containerfile**" to specify a specific version of Liberty to deploy: in this case, **icr.io/appcafe/websphere-liberty:24.0.0.8-kernel-java8-openj9-ubi**

+        sed -i 's/open-liberty:kernel-slim-java8-openj9-ubi/open-liberty:24.0.0.8-kernel-slim-java8-openj9-ubi/g' /home/techzone/modresorts-bundle/Containerfile

-1. Build the Docker image that includes the modresorts application on Open Liberty
+2. Build the Docker image that includes the modresorts application on Open Liberty

     a.
 From a Terminal window, change to the directory where the Transformation Advisor migration bundle is located.